A Practical Survey on Faster and Lighter Transformers: Specialized Approaches

+Due to the exponential nature of the $\mathrm{Softmax}$, only a few positions are strongly attended to.
+Consequently, a conceptually simple way of reducing the Transformer's complexity is to make the matrix $\boldsymbol{QK}^\top$ sparse\footnote{Since the matrix $\boldsymbol{QK}^\top$ is passed through a $\mathrm{Softmax}$ function, the masked values are set to minus infinity, effectively setting their contribution to $e^{-\infty}=0$.}, in other words, to only allow each position to attend to a subset of the positions.
+Let us investigate sparse patterns that are (i) fixed and random, (ii) learned and adaptive, and (iii) identified with clustering and locality sensitive hashing.

+\textbf{Fixed and Random Sparse Patterns}~\citep{guo2019startransformer, DBLP:journals/corr/abs-1904-10509, wang2020transformer, li2020enhancing, qiu2020blockwise, 2020arXiv200405150B, NEURIPS2020_c8512d14}: One of the first models to consider fixed sparse patterns is the Star-Transformer introduced by \citet{guo2019startransformer}, which reduced the complexity from quadratic to linear by only allowing attention between adjacent positions.
+In order to preserve the Transformer’s ability to model long-term dependency, the authors relied on a single global token.
+Global tokens, also known as shared relay nodes, can attend to every position, and every position can attend to global tokens.
+Let us assume that the global token is located at position $0$.
+The $i$-th output position is allowed to attend to every input position if $i=0$, otherwise, it is allowed to attend to the $j$-th input positions for $j=0$ and if $i-1 \leq j \leq i+1$.
+Figure~\ref{fig:star} illustrates the Star-Transformer attention pattern.
-\textbf{Sparse Attention}~\citep{2020arXiv200405150B, DBLP:journals/corr/abs-1904-10509, wang2020transformer, NEURIPS2020_c8512d14, tay2020sparse}: A conceptually simple way of reducing the complexity of the full attention is to make the attention matrices sparse. \citet{DBLP:journals/corr/abs-1904-10509} introduced the Sparse Transformer which reduced the complexity to $\mathcal{O}(n\sqrt{n})$ with two different sparse attention patterns: strided and fixed.
-Strided attention allows the $i$-th output position to attend to the $j$-th input position if one of the two following conditions is satisfied:

-where the stride $s$ is chosen to be close to $\sqrt{n}$.
-Similarly, fixed attention allows $i$ to attend to $j$ if one of the two following conditions is satisfied:
+Concurrently, \citet{DBLP:journals/corr/abs-1904-10509} introduced the Sparse Transformer which reduced the complexity to $\mathcal{O}(n\sqrt{n})$ with two different sparse attention patterns: strided and fixed.
+Strided attention allows the $i$-th output position to attend to the $j$-th input position if one of the two following conditions is satisfied: $(i + s) > j > (i - s)$ or $(i - j) \mathrm{\ mod\ }s = 0$, where the stride $s$ is chosen to be close to $\sqrt{n}$.
+Similarly, fixed attention allows $i$ to attend to $j$ if one of the two following conditions is satisfied: $\mathrm{floor}(j/s) = \mathrm{floor}(i/s)$ or $(j \mathrm{\ mod\ } s) \geq (s - c)$, where $c$ is an hyperparameter.
+Figure~\ref{fig:sparse} illustrates the strided and fixed attention patterns.